Nationalist flame wars will singe China Inc

-HONG KONG, July 14 (Reuters Breakingviews) - Regulatory pressure on Didi is being reinforced by angry Chinese nationalists.
+HONG KONG (Reuters Breakingviews) - Regulatory pressure on Didi is being reinforced by angry Chinese nationalists.
 They’re deleting the ride-hailing app over accusations the company handed data to the U.S. government.
 In the past, patriots, often egged on by state media, focused on overseas brands.
 This latest case sets a dangerous precedent that will make them increasingly turn on their own.

 It’s a political quandary.
 Having abandoned Marxist economics, the Communist Party has cultivated resentment of foreigners to bolster its mandate.
 But when cybersecurity officials suggested Didi had jeopardised national security, that went further to show that Chinese companies could be labeled colluders; state media also has suggested Didi’s overseas investors pose an intrinsic security risk.